T1taniumF0rge-Industries-Inc/Software/README.md

 You **must** leave this repository if you do not agree with the statements ***and/or*** terms and conditions stated above.

+## Repository Language:

+This repository's language is **UK English**, therefore issues that say "colour" is a spelling fail will be removed and you will receive a warning (read [CONTRIBUTING.md](/CONTRIBUTING.md) for more information about the warning system).
+On the other hand, if you catch us spelling "color", you can open an issue and you might get something in return (even if it's just a thank you).

 ## Repository Modes:

 Please read the [CONTRIBUTING.md](/CONTRIBUTING.md) file for informations, upcoming modes and more!